Meta-Analytic Models: A Practical Explainer

 3. Three-level (CHE) models

-Used when a study contributes multiple effect sizes — typically several post-treatment timepoints from the same trial.
+Used when a study contributes multiple effect sizes — such as several post-treatment timepoints from the same trial, multiple treatment groups compared to the same control group, or several endpoints of similar outcomes, such as multiple depression scales.
 A standard random-effects model assumes effect sizes are independent; ignoring within-study dependence underestimates standard errors.
 The correlated and hierarchical effects (CHE) model of Pustejovsky & Tipton (2021) handles both sources of non-independence.

 time_results <- runMetaAnalysis(data_time,